World's Strongest Man

 - Also, Hot-Blooded Judge Samson from The Bible.

 - Jacob got his alternate name "Israel" (the exact meaning is not clear, but one possibility is "struggles with God") after an all-night wrestling match.
 At dawn, the man/angel (in some interpretations, God Himself) asks Jacob to release him, and gives him the new name.
-Jacob's strength is never particularly remarked on outside this incident, though.
+Jacob's strength is never particularly remarked on outside this incident, though, and it's at least implied that the contest was really more about stubbornness/mental strength than physical strength.

 - Magni, from Norse Mythology, who had the combined strength of both parents at the age of two.
 For the record, his parents were a giantess and Thor.